 For the real benefits to the skin, peels are what you should spend your money on.
 Any peel featuring glycolic, salicylic, malic, or citric acid will exfoliate the skin’s first layer better than any grainy scrub, revealing a brighter, smoother, and more beautiful complexion.

 A high concentration AHA peel of 20 to 30 percent is also known to boost collagen production, resulting in plumper and firmer skin.

 Alpha hydroxy acids are powerful exfoliators and are a dream for older skin that has lost radiance.
 Peels aren’t limited to the salon, though.
-Bioelements Skin Editor is a leave-on AHA peel that targets texture, dullness, congestion, pigmentation, fine lines, and more to leave the skin glowing.
-Grab a tub and save yourself a good few trips to the salon.
+Try Peter Thomas Roth's Anti-Aging Triple Acid Peel, reduce the look of fine lines, wrinkles, and uneven texture and tone with this anti-aging peel.
+Grab a bottle and save yourself a good few trips to the salon.

 Oxygen facials sound exciting, but word has it they don’t do much to improve the appearance of the skin.

 Pressurized oxygen is believed to drive anti-aging serums deep into the skin.
 Oxygen facials are supposedly hydrating, working to smooth and plump the skin.
 But, apparently, the treatment can instead increase free radicals, which lead to premature aging.

 Sure, maybe the celebrities are all trying out oxygen facials, but this may be one treatment to skip.

 Galvanic facials deliver a painless low-level current to the skin, which leads to muscle contractions.
 There isn’t much research available yet, but the treatment is said to produce subtle and temporary toning of the skin.